wasmCloud/wasmcloud.com/content/english/blog/2022-05-23_ghcr-actions.md

 Now that we've built and signed your actor, let's push it to GitHub!
-To do this, you'll need a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) with the `write:packages` capability.
+To do this, you'll need a <u>[personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)</u> with the `write:packages` capability.
 Refer to the link for instructions on how to create this personal access token, and feel free to tweak the other parameters to your liking.

 ![](../../images/blogs/ghcr-actions/new-pat.png)